LibreOffice/core/static/README.wasm.md

 environment vars, especially `EMMAKEN_JUST_CONFIGURE`, which will create the correct output file names, checked by `configure` (`a.out`).

-There's a distro config for WASM (work in progress), that gets your defaults right (and currently disables a ton of 3rd party stuff which is not essential).
+There's a distro config for WASM, but it just provides --host=wasm32-local-emscripten, which should be enough setup.
+The build itself is a cross build and the cross-toolset just depends on a minimal toolset (gcc, libc-dev, flex, bison); all else is build from source, because the final result is not depending on the build system at all.

 Recommended configure setup is thusly: